Emergency Response Coordination Centre: History

 In 2019, the EU upgraded the UCPM and established rescEU, as a reserve of European capacities, to further protect citizens from disasters and manage emerging risks, acting as a safety net when other capacities cannot be mobilised.
 The same year the voluntary pool, the EERC, changed its name to European Civil Protection Pool (ECPP).

-From 2020 onwards, the ERCC has become de facto a single crisis coordination hub delivering support for long-term crises, including the COVID-19 pandemic the Russian invasion of Ukraine and the humanitarian crisis in the Gaza Strip following the Hamas attacks on Israel on 7 October 2023.
+From 2020 onwards, the ERCC has become de facto a single crisis coordination hub delivering support for long-term crises, including the COVID-19 pandemic the Russian invasion of Ukraine and the humanitarian crisis in the Gaza Strip following the Gaza war.

-2. Union Civil Protection Mechanism (UCPM)
+Union Civil Protection Mechanism (UCPM)

 The ERCC lies at the heart of the UCPM, where it efficiently coordinates support for crises worldwide once the Mechanism has been activated by a request for assistance from an affected country.
 The aim of the UCPM is to improve prevention, preparedness, and response to disasters.

 The response function of the UCPM operates in the following way: when a disaster occurs, irrespective of whether it is of natural origin or caused by human activities, a request for assistance can be initiated by activating the UCPM.
 This call for help can be made by any country across the globe, as well as by the UN, its various agencies, or any significant international organisation (e.g., the International Red Cross and Red Crescent Movement) that may require support in response to the emergency.
 Once the UCPM is initiated, the request will be posted on CECIS.
 This allows Member and participating states to respond and provide all or part of the requested aid.
 The ERCC will then swiftly deploy the assistance or expertise, additionally covering at least 75% of the transport and/or operational costs for the deployment.